holaplex/hub-docs/docs/hub/Hub/drops.md

 You should be able to see your drop on the Manage Drops screen now -
 ![Manage Drops Screen](./ListOfDrops.png)

-Awesome job!
-Now, we must learn how to mint a drop.
+To learn how to mint your drop, check out the Guides, below.